What Fully Vaccinated Boomers Need to Know

 The Good News

-So, here’s the good news: A couple of weeks after the second shot, boomers who were at the front of the line for vaccines are about 95 percent immune to COVID.
+So, here’s the wonderful news: A couple of weeks after the second shot, boomers who were at the front of the line for vaccines are about 95 percent immune to COVID.

 Since the older crowd is more susceptible to becoming seriously ill and dying from the coronavirus – this is indeed fabulous news.